The following information details quality improvement initiatives undertaken by our health plan.

 Culturally and Linguistically Appropriate Services (CLAS)

-This program is designed to enhance the enrollee/provider/health plan relationship from a cultural and linguistic perspective.
-Language Line Services are used to assist with any language barriers that may exist in order to improve understanding and compliance for all parties and to ultimately improve the health and health care of our enrollees.
-Educational programs are provided to promote culturally competent care, and programs are planned to decrease ethnic disparities in care.
-Annual training of employees is completed to expand and keep current knowledge regarding how culture and language barriers affect our enrollees and how they can help to make the enrollees health care experience a positive one promoting increased compliance and wellness.
-Seminars for providers are available on our provider portal.
+Culturally and Linguistically Appropriate Services (CLAS) Standards are designed to enhance the member/provider/health plan relationship from a cultural and linguistic perspective.
+Language Line Services are used to assist with any language barriers that may exist in order to improve understanding and compliance for all parties and to ultimately improve the health and care of our members.

 Continuity and Coordination of Care